danishprakash/danishpraka.sh/_posts/2018-06-09-vim-plugin-install.md

 - You write or download a vim plugin.
 - place it in a folder, preferably `~/.vim/plugins/`
-- finally you add this path to the vim `runtimepath`
+- Now add this path to the vim `runtimepath`
+- Finally, source the plugin file

 # Installation